jackseagrist/Wildfire_Hackathon/index.md

 ## Prototype

-Describe what we envision the user experience to be, ending with the link to the prototype.
+We have developed a static prototype for the hackathon, which can be found at the following link:

 [a relative link](tracker_start.md)
 [a relative link](map.html)
 [a relative link](map3.html)
 [Prototype](/template/index2.html)

+We envision the user experienceDescribe what we envision the user experience to be, ending with the link to the prototype.

+Picture of workflow

 ## Future Work